top of page

 Crocus (pick your variety!)

 There are many species of crocus you can plant, but the corms I often grab in Autumn when it is time to put them in, are the widely available ‘Blue pearl’.
 I find these to be very good at self seeding too.
 If you love to see things pop up in a lawn in Spring, before grass cutting starts, try this one and you will increase the pollinators food source with no effort at all.
-For a visually appealing flower bed, I like to plant them around dark red Helleobores which tend to bloom earlier ready for the Crocus to join in with the colourful display!
+For a visually appealing flower bed, I like to plant them around dark red Hellebores which tend to bloom earlier ready for the Crocus to join in with the colourful display!

 For the traditional flower border